 Information for the model SWAP is provided for the simulation rounds shown in the tabs below.
 Click on the appropriate tab to get the information for the simulation round you are interested in.

-Natural Vegetation Partition: We aggregated parameters taken from ECOCLIMAP for 0.5 deg grid cells
+Natural Vegetation Cover Dataset: We aggregated parameters taken from ECOCLIMAP for 0.5 deg grid cells

 Management & Adaptation Measures

 Key Challenges: Time step should be finer to reproduce high flow more accurately.